Ultrasound Clinic in Fresno, CA

 While there are other uses of ultrasound imaging that fall outside the above four medical categories, they constitute the majority of ultrasound uses.

-Given the various uses of ultrasound and the safety, effectiveness, and convenience of this diagnostic technique, doctors should recommend ultrasound whenever one of their patients are experiencing symptoms and concerns that likely indicate one of the medical issues or conditions for which ultrasound is commonly used to detect and that we have referred to in previous questions on this page.
+Given the various uses of ultrasound and the safety, effectiveness, and convenience of this diagnostic technique, doctors should recommend ultrasound whenever one of their patients is experiencing symptoms and concerns that likely indicate one of the medical issues or conditions for which ultrasound is commonly used to detect and that we have referred to in previous questions on this page.

 We are proud to offer our patients high-quality ultrasound services at Fresno Medical Center!
 For more information about our ultrasound services or an appointment with us at Fresno Medical Center, please feel welcome to call us, schedule an appointment through our website, or visit our clinic for a walk-in appointment at 6069 N First, Suite 103, in Fresno, CA 93710.
 We proudly serve the areas of Burness CA, Fresno CA, Locans CA, Lone Star CA, Mayfair CA, Muscatel CA, Oleander CA, and West Park CA.